 - Osip Mandelstam (18911938)

 - Marina Tsvetaeva (18921941)

 - Nikolai Gogol: Dead Souls, "The Overcoat", The Inspector General

 - Ivan Goncharov: Oblomov

 - Fyodor Mikhailovich Dostoyevsky: He wrote Crime and Punishment, The Idiot, Notes from Underground, The Brothers Karamazov and many other books.
 He is considered by many to be Russia's greatest writer along with Tolstoy, though he was usually more liked outside Russia (especially in France) than withinnote , which is ironic since he was a slavophile West-hating conservative Great Russian.

-- Nikolai Leskov (1831-1895): A great poet and short story writer whose works were highly admired within Russia by Chekhov, Tolstoy, Dostoevsky and others but was Overshadowed by Awesome outside.
+- Nikolai Leskov (1831-1895): A great novelist and short story writer whose works were highly admired within Russia by Chekhov, Tolstoy, Dostoevsky and others but was Overshadowed by Awesome outside.
 He's best known for his short story Lady Macbeth of the Tsenk District and The Tale of Cross-Eyed Lefty From Tula and The Steel Flea which is considered one of the greatest short stories ever written.

 - Count Lev Nikolayevich Tolstoy aka Leo Tolstoy: He wrote War and Peace, Anna Karenina, "The Kreutzer Sonata", and many, many others.
 He heavily influenced Mahatma Gandhi, James Joyce and several many other writers around the world.